azalea-rs/azalea/README.md

 If you've created your own plugin for Azalea, please create a PR to add it to this list :).

+## Funding

+Azalea is currently maintained primarily by one person (mat) as a hobby project.
+If you appreciate Azalea, consider [donating on Ko-fi](https://ko-fi.com/matdoesdev).

 ## FAQ

 - There's too many console messages, how do I disable them?